 - Ordering work items from the backlog and facilitating prioritization of what comes next.

-- Owning the policies for the system which frame decisions together
+- Owning the policies for the system, which frame decisions together

 - Improving corporate governance, consistency of process, and reducing personnel risk associated with a single individual

-If you decide to put this Kanban role to practice, you need to entrust it to a person who knows your customers like the back of their hand.
+If you decide to put this Kanban role into practice, you need to entrust it to a person who knows your customers like the back of their hand.
 She should be deeply aware of the customers’ needs and expectations.

-Are The SDM & SRM Roles Mandatory?
+Are the SDM and SRM Roles Mandatory?

 If you are just learning about these Kanban roles, you may be tempted to rush into implementing them ASAP.
 However, this is not necessary as these roles are not mandatory.